johanbrook/Johan-Compass-Kit/README.md

 # What?

-This is a collection of Sass files wrapped up in a nice structure to help me start off a new project in no time.
+This is a drop-in collection of Sass files wrapped up in a nice structure to help me start off a new project in no time.

 My Compass Kit is quite stripped – it mainly consists of handy variables, mixins, and functions.
 I created [Dyluni](https://github.com/johanbrook/dyluni) a while ago, but this is a Compass based version, with a bit cleaner approach.
+Its strength is the file structure: make sure that your Sass files are in order, just like the rest of your app/site.
+Don't Repeat Yourself, and Convention Over Configuration, etc. A pro tip is to give the Sass files in the `views` directory the same names as your app's views (the same goes for the partials).
+No more 'finding that special CSS section'.

 # Why?

 I'm fed up with copying and pasting code.
 I want to create.
 Fast.
 I believe in [DRY](http://en.wikipedia.org/wiki/DRY), and having a collection of Sass files around makes perfect sense.
+Every file in its place.
+If you separate the different sections of your site in nice modules, you could reuse the code in a flexible way later on.

 # How?